 The SNMP protocol helps you to monitor Redhat / Centos servers or any other network hosts on the network.
 With the help of the SNMP protocol, the monitoring tools can show you many device performance parameters.
 Such as CPU utilization based on each core, memory utilization, hard disk utilization, network interface utilization, and so on.

-How to configure SNMP on redhat linux or Centos ?
+How to configure SNMP on Redhat /Centos Linux?

-These steps are same for both Redhat and CentOS versions.
+These steps are the same for both Redhat and CentOS versions.

-One great thing about CentOS is that you don’t need to have any sort of subscription as it’s community-based.
+One great thing about CentOS is that you don’t need to have any subscription as it’s community-based.

 - Installation of SNMP linux package.